 How to open a Bank of Maharashtra PPF Account?

-The Public Provident Fund Account offered by Bank of Maharashtra can be opened without any hassles.
+The PPF Account offered by Bank of Maharashtra can be opened without any hassles.
 Individuals who wish to open the account can download the application form from the internet and submit it at the nearest Bank of Maharashtra Branch.
-It is important to note that not all branches are equipped to open the PPF Account and the entire list of eligible branches can be accessed through the bank’s website.
+It is important to note that not all branches are equipped to open PPF Account and the entire list of eligible branches can be accessed through the bank’s website.
 At present, the account can be opened at 125 branches of the bank across India.
 The account can be opened either through cash or cheque, with the actual date of account opening being the date of realization of the cheque.

 All Indian citizens are eligible to open a PPF account, regardless of their domicile or place of work.
 The account can be opened in their own name or on behalf of a minor by the parents of the minor.
 The revised PPF scheme does not allow NRIs to open a PPF Account in the country.